imyounas/TSAPISolution/README.md

 Because there are only a few controllers and endpoints, I chose not to use MediatR (also considering its change in license type, I'm avoiding it in new projects).

 For logging, I used **Serilog** with only Console and File sinks.
-In a commercial project, I would have used Serilog with Seq or ELastic sink, or prefered using **OpenTelemetry** for logging and telemetry data collection.
+In a commercial project, I would have used Serilog with Seq or Elastic sink, or prefered using **OpenTelemetry** for logging and telemetry data collection.

 For input validation, I used **FluentValidation** with simple rule definitions.